 Things to see and do at Cissbury Ring

-If you love the English countryside you are spoilt for choice here.
-Cissbury Ring is right in the middle of a network of bridleways and footpaths leading off in all directions.
+Cissbury Ring is right in the middle of a network of bridleways and footpaths leading off in all directions, giving you endless opportunities to explore.
 Just to the north is Monarch’s Way, Britain’s second-longest signed walking trail.
 It follows the escape route of Charles II after his defeat at the Battle of Worcester in 1651 and runs all the way from Worcester to Shoreham Harbour.
-Continue further north and you reach the South Downs Way.

 Make Cissbury your destination.
 Worthing town centre is 5 km (3.2 miles) to the south, Findon is 1.8 km (1.2 miles) to the west, and Steyning is 4.8 km (3 miles) to the east.
 Alternatively, set out from Cissbury Ring and head to Chanctonbury Ring 3.8 km (2.4 miles) to the north.